richardreiter/the-fast-supper/README.md

     ![Navigation Bar Logged Out](media/images/tfs-nav-logged-out.png)
     ![Navigation Bar User Logged In](media/images/tfs-nav-logged-in-user.png)
   - The navigation looks the same in each page to allow for easy navigation (without the user having to use the ‘back’ button), taking the user through a logical journey.
-  - This section makes it easy for the user to learn more about the site's different sections and contents.
+  - This section makes it easy for the user to learn more about the site's different sections and content.

 - __About section__